AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-05-21-Coral-Metabolomics-Extraction-and-Preparation-Protocol-for-2023-Moorea-Project.md

 4. Homogenize the sample for 1 minute on ice (or until tissue is completely homogenized).
 Use the homogenizer tip to get all the sample from the sides of the tube.
 5. Sonicate sample briefly (<30 sec).
 6. Remove the homogenate and place into new tube (ID-Sym)
-	- This will be around **XX-XX** uL of liquid.
-The volume will be variable because there may be excess seawater in the larval samples.
+	- This will be around **300-350** uL of liquid.
+The volume will be variable because there may be excess seawater in the samples.
 7. Spin the "Sym" tube at 9000g for 3 minutes at 4°C.
 	- Make sure the homogenate in the "Sym" tube is liquid (as opposed to slushy) prior to centrifuging.
 	- If supernatant is cloudy after centrifugation, spin again for 1 minute.
 8. Remove the supernatant and place into new tube (ID-Host)
-	- This will be around **XX-XX** uL of liquid.
+	- This will be around **150-300** uL of liquid.
 	- Store at -80°C.
 9. The "Sym" tube now only contains a symbiont pellet.
 	- Add 150uL of DI water to the tube with the symbiont pellet.
 Store at -80°C.